 Students must apply, and UTLA must admit them into the program.
 For the Fall and Spring semesters, all students must enroll in 3 or 6 hours of internship credit and 6 to 9 hours of UTLA-specific academic coursework, adding up to a full-time course load.
 For the Summer semester, all students must enroll in 3 or 6 hours of internship credit and 3 to 6 hours of UTLA-specific academic coursework.

 Students must reside in Los Angeles while participating in the program.

 Yes, if admitted, students can participate in the program up to one year after graduation, although in most cases, students who have already graduated are not eligible for financial aid or scholarships.

 The current UTLA application is always available online at utla.utexas.edu.
-To apply (UT EID & password-protected), applicants upload a resume and answer one essay question about their interests and goals for the program.
+To apply (UT EID & password-protected), applicants upload a resume and answer two essay questions about their interests and goals for the program.
 The application process is competitive, so we recommend that you review the UTLA Applicant Resume Guide and have someone in your College or School’s career services office review your resume before you submit it.